Linear independence of values of hypergeometric functions and arithmetic Gevrey series: Introduction

 \section{Introduction}

-The generalized hypergeometric function is a mathematical object that ubiquitously appears in various fields such as number theory, differential equations and mathematical physics.
-Among the families of series, it is the Gevrey series that emerges as formal solutions to differential equations, singular perturbations and difference equations, emphasized by M. Gevrey \cite{Gevrey} in 1918.
-In \cite{An2}, Y. Andr\'{e} defined the notion of \textit{arithmetic Gevrey series} to build on the theory of $E$-functions and $G$-functions introduced by C.~L.~Siegel \cite{Siegel1} in his study of transcendental number theory.
+The generalized hypergeometric function is a mathematical object that ubiquitously appears in various fields such as number theory, differential equations, and mathematical physics.
+Among the families of series, it is the Gevrey series that emerges as formal solutions to differential equations, singular perturbations and difference equations, initially emphasized by M.~Gevrey \cite{Gevrey} in 1918.
+In \cite{An2}, Y.~Andr\'{e} defined the notion of \textit{arithmetic Gevrey series} to extend the theory of $E$-functions and $G$-functions introduced by C.~L.~Siegel \cite{Siegel1} in his study of transcendental number theory.

-In this article, we investigate the arithmetic properties of values of the generalized hypergeometric functions, indeed a most significant class of arithmetic Gevrey series, relying on explicit Pad\'e approximations of type II.
-Our construction of Pad\'{e} approximations for the generalized hypergeometric function ${}_pF_q$ does not depend on the choice of $p$ and $q$; covering uniformly all the cases $p = q+1$, $p < q+1$ and $p > q+1$.
-Despite the arithmetic and analytic behavior fundamentally differ according to the cases, our approach allows a universal and systematic construction of Pad\'e approximants without distinction.
-We present a relevant proof of the non-vanishing property for the generalized Wronskian of Hermite type to achieve the linear independence in all the cases, that is the crucial point to ensure the universality of our method.
+In this article, we investigate new arithmetic properties of values of the generalized hypergeometric functions, a most significant class of arithmetic Gevrey series, relying on our uniform explicit Pad\'e approximations of type II.
+Our construction of Pad\'{e} approximations for the generalized hypergeometric function ${}_pF_q$ does not depend on the choice of $p$ and $q$; indeed covering all the cases uniformly $p = q+1$, $p < q+1$ and $p > q+1$.
+Despite the arithmetic and analytic behavior fundamentally differs according to the cases, our approach allows a universal and systematic construction of Pad\'e approximants without distinction.
+We present a new proof of the non-vanishing property for the generalized Wronskian of Hermite type, to achieve the linear independence in all the cases, that is the crucial point to ensure the universality of our method.

-Algebraic relations among solutions of general hypergeometric differential equations are studied via their differential Galois groups.
-The differential Galois groups of {\textit{irreducible}} hypergeometric differential equations are determined in the case $p = q + 1$ in \cite{BH}, while for $p < q + 1$ they are described in \cite{Katz}.